vanus-labs/docs/blog/20230219-best-8-message-queue/best-8-message-queue.md

 - Multi-tenancy: Pulsar allows multiple applications to share a single cluster, with each application isolated from others.
 - Geo-replication: Pulsar can replicate data across multiple clusters in different geographic regions, providing high availability and disaster recovery capabilities.
-- Message TTL: Pulsar allows messages to be automatically expired after a certain amount of time, which can be useful for implementing time-based workflows or cleaning up old data.
+- Message TTL: Pulsar allows messages to expire automatically after a certain amount of time, which can be useful for implementing time-based workflows or cleaning up old data.
 - Tiered storage: Pulsar can store messages in multiple tiers of storage, ranging from high-performance storage to cold storage, which can help reduce costs and improve performance.

 Pulsar also provides a rich set of client libraries for a variety of programming languages, making it easy to build messaging and streaming applications using Pulsar.
 Apache Pulsar is a popular choice for real-time data processing and messaging in large-scale data processing applications, such as those used in the financial, telecommunications, and internet-of-things industries.